-In 2002, the Bush administration put forward a plan to mine all the data it could find, including credit-card receipts, hotel records, travel data, and many other kinds of information in order to track terrorist activity.
-This idea naturally caused great concern among privacy advocates, and the project, called TIA, or Total Information Awareness, was eventually killed by Congress, although it is unclear whether the project in fact exists under another name.
+TIA naturally caused great concern among privacy advocates, and the project was eventually killed by Congress.
 It is not the purpose of this book to discuss the difficult issue of the privacy-security tradeoff.
-However, the prospect of TIA or a system like it does raise technical questions about its feasibility and the realism of its assumptions.

-The concern raised by many is that if you look at so much data, and you try to find within it activities that look like terrorist behavior, are you not going to find many innocent activities - or even illicit activities that are not terrorism - that will result in visits from the police and maybe worse than just a visit?
+However, the prospect of TIA or a system like it does raise many technical questions about its feasibility.
+In this section, we wish to focus on one particular technical problem: if you look in your data for too many things at the same time, you will see things that look interesting, but are in fact simply statistical artifacts and have no significance.
+That is, if you search your data for activities that look like terrorist behavior, are you not going to find many innocent activities - or even illicit activities that are not terrorism - that will result in visits from the police and maybe worse than just a visit?
 The answer is that it all depends on how narrowly you define the activities that you look for.
-Statisticians have seen this problem in many guises and have a theory, which we introduce in the next section.
+Statisticians have seen this problem in many guises and have a theory, which we introduce in the next section, for avoiding this sort of error.